emrgnt-cmplxty/automata/automata/docs/core/symbol/symbol_reference.rst

 SymbolReference
 ===============

-``SymbolReference`` is a class that represents a reference to a symbol in a file.
-It stores information about the symbol, its location in the file (line and column number), and provides methods to compare and hash instances of the class. ``SymbolReference`` is commonly used in symbol search and retrieval, and is closely related to the ``Symbol`` class.
+``SymbolReference`` is a class representing a reference to a symbol in a file.
+It provides equality and hashing functions that allow easy comparison and storage of symbol references.
+This class is used in various contexts, such as symbol searching, symbol embedding, and retrieving source code by symbol.

 Overview
 --------

-A ``SymbolReference`` is created using a ``Symbol`` object and the location (line and column number) of the reference in a file.
-It is used in various parts of the system to identify where a particular symbol is being used or referenced.
-It provides a robust way to track symbol references and can be used in combination with other tools and methods to perform code analysis, search, and navigation.
+``SymbolReference`` is mainly used to reference a symbol in a file and is utilized in various applications, such as searching for symbol references or storing them in databases.
+By providing equality and hashing methods, ``SymbolReference`` allows for simple handling and comparison of symbol reference objects, even across different files.

 Related Symbols
 ---------------

 -  ``automata.core.symbol.symbol_types.Symbol``
--  ``automata.tests.unit.test_symbol_search.test_symbol_references``
--  ``automata.tests.unit.test_symbol_search_tool.test_symbol_references``
 -  ``automata.core.symbol.graph._SymbolGraphNavigator._get_symbol_references_in_scope``
+-  ``automata.tests.unit.test_symbol_search.tool.test_symbol_references``
+-  ``automata.tests.unit.test_symbol_search_tool.test_retrieve_source_code_by_symbol``
+-  ``automata.tests.unit.test_database_vector.test_lookup_symbol``
+-  ``automata.core.symbol.symbol_types.SymbolDocEmbedding``

 Example
 -------

-Given an instance of a ``Symbol``, you can create a ``SymbolReference`` by providing the line number and column number of the symbol reference in the file.

 .. code:: python

-   from automata.core.symbol.symbol_types import Symbol, SymbolReference from automata.core.symbol.parser import parse_symbol
+   from automata.core.symbol.symbol_types import Symbol, SymbolReference

-   # Parse a symbol from its string representation
+   # Create two Symbol objects
+   symbol_1 = Symbol.from_string("scip-python python automata 0.1.0 AutomataNamespace/ClassName#")
-   symbol_str = "scip-python python automata 75482692a6fe30c72db516201a6f47d9fb4af065 `automata.core.agent.agent_enums`/ActionIndicator#"
+   symbol_2 = Symbol.from_string("scip-python python automata 0.2.0 AutomataNamespace/ClassName#")
-   symbol = parse_symbol(symbol_str)

-   # Create a SymbolReference with the symbol and its location in the file
+   # Create two SymbolReference objects with the created Symbol objects
-   line_number = 42
-   column_number = 12
-   symbol_reference = SymbolReference(symbol, line_number, column_number)
+   symbol_reference_1 = SymbolReference(symbol=symbol_1, line_number=10, column_number=5)
+   symbol_reference_2 = SymbolReference(symbol=symbol_2, line_number=10, column_number=5)

+   # Evaluate the equality of the SymbolReference objects
+   assert symbol_reference_1 != symbol_reference_2

 Limitations
 -----------

-``SymbolReference`` could cause hash collisions if the same symbol is referenced in different files at the same location.
-However, such cases are expected to be rare, and the impact of these occasional collisions should not be significant.
+Although ``SymbolReference`` provides an efficient way to compare symbol references, its hashing method can potentially generate collisions if the same symbol is referenced in different files at the same location.
+This might affect performance when storing symbol references in large collections, such as dictionaries or sets.
+However, this does not significantly impact the overall functionality or usability of the class.

 Follow-up Questions:
 --------------------

--  Are there better ways to handle potential hash collisions?
+-  Are there any other known use cases for ``SymbolReference`` apart from those in the related symbols?